hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 The goal is to write a book which will help you to learn the basic methodologies, processes and technics about the software development in general.

-The book is acctually oriented on the Java technology but nevertheless, it can be applied to any programming language.
+The book is actually oriented on the Java technology but nevertheless, it can be applied to any programming language.

 Book is at its initial stage of writing and it is available only in a Croatian language.

 # How to Generate a PDF

 To be able to generate a PDF yourself you have to have quite a large collection of tools.
+So follow the sections below to configure your environment.

 ## Download and Install TeX Live